Kansas City Chiefs fire defensive coordinator Sutton after AFC Championship game loss

 Reid did not say whether Sutton's replacement would be promoted from within his current staff.

-The Chiefs were among the worst defenses in the league this past season, allowing an average of 405.5 yards per game -- only the 6-10 Cincinnati Bengals allowed more -- and 26.3 points per game, the ninth-most in the league and the most of any playoff team.
+The Chiefs were among the worst defenses in the NFL this past season, allowing an average of 405.5 total yards per game -- only the 6-10 Cincinnati Bengals allowed more -- and 26.3 points per game, the ninth-most in the league and the most of any playoff team.

+On Sunday, Sutton's defense could not hold a four-point lead on two occasions in the fourth quarter, surrendering touchdown drives of 75 and 65 yards to the Tom Brady-led Patriots.
+When New England got the ball first to start overtime, Brady led the Patriots offense 75 yards in 13 plays for the winning touchdown by Rex Burkhead.
+In all, New England gained 524 yards of total offense, including 176 rushing yards.

+Even more damning to Sutton was the call by CBS analyst Tony Romo on the TV broadcast.
+Romo was uncanny in predicting exactly what New England would do, yet the Chiefs were unable to stop it.

 CLICK HERE TO GET THE FOX NEWS APP

-On Sunday, Sutton's defense could not hold a four-point lead on two occasions in the fourth quarter, surrendering touchdown drives of 75 and 65 yards to the Tom Brady-led Patriots.
-When New England got the ball first to start overtime, Brady led the Patriots offense 75 yards in 13 plays for the winning touchdown by Rex Burkhead
+"We wanted to do better there," Reid said during his end-of-season news conference Monday.
+"When it comes down to the last drive, you magnify where it is, but this was the championship game.
+It was in overtime.
+When you really cut to the chase of it here, the few games we lost, we lost by minimal points, so we were obviously doing something right."

-Sutton, a former head coach at Army, had been with the Chiefs since 2013.
+The 67-year-old Sutton, a former head coach at Army, had been with the Chiefs since 2013.
 He previously spent 13 seasons with the New York Jets as a linebackers coach, defensive coordinator and assistant head coach.